Russian conquest of the Astrakhan Khanate

-The Russian Invasion of the Astrakhan Khanate, which took place in 1554 and 1556, marked an important expansionist advance by the Tsardom of Moscow over the Tatar peoples of the Volga region.
+The Russian invasion of the Astrakhan Khanate, which took place in 1554 and 1556, marked an important expansionist advance by the Tsardom of Russia over the Tatar peoples of the Volga region.
 Motivated by the interest in controlling the trade routes that linked Europe to the East and consolidating Russian influence in the Caucasus, the Russian campaign had two decisive moments.
 The first attack in 1554 resulted in the victory over Khan Yamghurchi, who opposed the tsarism, allowing the imposition of a puppet ruler, Dervish Ali.
 However, local dissatisfaction culminated in a new rebellion, forcing Moscow to carry out a second campaign in 1556, which resulted in the definitive destruction of the khanate.
 The fall of Astrakhan not only consolidated Russian control over the strategic Volga corridor, but also paved the way for subsequent expansion towards Siberia and the Caucasus.

 Prelude

 Since the war between Tokhtamysh and Timur from 1386 to 1395, the Golden Horde had weakened considerably, paving the way for the emergence of rump states.
 Among them the Crimean Khanate and the Kazan Khanate.
 The State of the Great Horde succeeded the Khanate of the Golden Horde, but it ceased to exist after the Crimean Khanate sacked and burned the horde's capital, Sarai in 1502.
 Before that, the Khanate of Astrakhan, a successor state to the Great Horde, was established in the south.
 From this moment on, Astrakhan actively collaborated with its Tatar allies in the destruction of the growing Muscovite power, which was more present at the time when the Russians managed to unify and deliver powerful blows against their enemies Lithuanians, Livonians and Swedes.

 With the defeat of the Kazanians in 1552, Astrakhan became the newest target of Ivan Grozny to acquire full access to the Volga River and the Caspian Sea and secure new access routes to the Caucasus, Central Asia and Siberia.
 Yamghurchi of Astrakhan, the penultimate Khan of the Khanate of Astrakhan, initially wanted to become a vassal of Ivan the Terrible, but ended up betraying the Tsar by allying himself with the Ottoman Sultan, after the Muscovite capture of Kazan.
 Yamghurchi joined forces with Devlet Giray of Crimea and Yusuf Nogai, Prince of the Nogais, who had a great hatred for Russia due to the captivity of his daughter and grandson after the conquest of the Khanate of Kazan.
 The Russian ambassador in Astrakhan was dishonored and imprisoned on the Khan's orders, which gave the Russian tsar the pretext to intervene.
-According to scribes of the time, Ivan IV justified the invasion as a recovery of lands that belonged to Russia, believing that Astrakhan was the ancient city of Tmutarakan, a territory that had once been ruled by Mstislav, son of Vladimir I. The Nogai Murzas, including Izmail, allies of Russia and enemies of Yusuf, supported the idea of restoring Dervish to the throne of Astrakhan, as he had been the rightful ruler before Yamgurchi and Ismail sought to dethrone Yusuf from command of the Nogai Horde.
+According to scribes of the time, Ivan IV justified the invasion as a recovery of lands that belonged to Russia, believing that Astrakhan was the ancient city of Tmutarakan, a territory that had once been ruled by Mstislav, son of Vladimir II.
+The Nogai Murzas, including Izmail, allies of Russia and enemies of Yusuf, supported the idea of restoring Dervish to the throne of Astrakhan, as he had been the rightful ruler before Yamgurchi and Ismail sought to dethrone Yusuf from command of the Nogai Horde.